Diensteinheit IX: Organization

-DIX was stationed in various locations, including Rostock, Schwerin, Magdeburg Leipzig Erfurt, Karl-Marx-Stadt (now Chemnitz), Dresden and Potsdam.
-The unit was also located in East Berlin.
+DIX was stationed in various locations, including Rostock, Schwerin, Magdeburg, Leipzig, Erfurt, Karl-Marx-Stadt (now Chemnitz), Dresden and Potsdam.
+These locations have teams of five to seven DIX operators.
+The unit was also located in East Berlin with two task force teams made up to 15 operators each.

 Recruitment

 Prospective recruits were recruited from the East German Volkspolizei.
-Prospective members had to be between 25 and 39 years old.
-Candidates had to fulfill stringent physical and psychological requirements.
+Prospective members had to be between 25 and 39 years old and be known to be politically reliable.
+They also need to be physically and mentally fit.
+They also need to be graduates from a Volkspolizei officer's school or technical school.